paulpelykh/3d_portfolio/README.md

+# 3D portfolio that shows all my projects and technologies that I know using React and Three.js

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.